aliveui/registry-aliveui/progress-summary.md

 - ✅ Alert: Display page with all variants
 - ✅ Alert Dialog: Display page with all variants
 - ✅ Collapsible: Display page with all variants
+- ✅ Command: Display page with all variants
+- ✅ Dialog: Display page with all variants
+- ✅ Drawer: Display page with all variants
+- ✅ Dropdown Menu: Display page with all variants
+- ✅ Hover Card: Display page with all variants
+- ✅ Menubar: Display page with all variants
+- ✅ Navigation Menu: Display page with all variants
+- ✅ Popover: Display page with all variants
+- ✅ Sheet: Display page with all variants
+- ✅ Tabs: Display page with all variants
+- ✅ Toast/Toaster: Display page with all variants
 - ⬜ Other molecules: Display pages not created yet

 #### Organisms